 Naturally, there are some negative comments about the service too.

-While there’s a lot to love about this VPN, there are still a few annoying issues that need to be fixed.
-That said, this doesn’t mean their service hasn’t improved over the years.
+That said, while there’s a lot to praise about this VPN, there are still a few annoying issues that need to be fixed.

-To be honest, the last time I wrote on PureVPN reviews, I found their service to be absolutely terrible.
-However, they’ve certainly come a long way since then.
+To be honest, the last time I wrote on PureVPN review, I found their service to be absolutely terrible.
+However, they’ve certainly come a long way since then in 2020.

 If you compare PureVPN alternatives, let’s say PureVPN vs IPVanish, PureVPN is not only much safer, much cheaper, but it also offers far more servers as well.
 Not to mention PureVPN’s privacy features that are on par with other industry leaders.